kanata-php/kanata/Readme.md

 ### Events

 Events can be dispatched sync and async with Kanata.
-To use it, you just need to create Event classes implementing `Kanata\Interfaces\EventInterface`, and then dispatch events with the given Event class instance.
+To use it, you just need to create Event classes implementing `Kanata\Interfaces\EventInterface`, add callable listeners, and then dispatch events with the given Event class instance.
 We can dispatch events async and sync.
+Multiple listeners can be added to events.

 To dispatch an event, a helper can be used: